zhuyuntong/DL-demo/README.md

 # Target Speaker Separation Project

-This repository contains the implementation of a draft approach to target speaker separation (TSS) using pitch information as an auxiliary feature.
-The work integrates pitch extraction into the TSS task through two distinct strategies: concatenation and joint training.
+This repository contains the implementation of a draft approach to target speaker separation combining an auxiliary feature.
+The work integrates pitch extraction into the task through two distinct strategies: concatenation and joint training.
 The following sections provide an overview of the model architecture, training strategies, and experimental setup used in this study.

 ## Introduction